appgate/fp-rba-dsbsdk-example-flutter-wrapper/README.md

 Run `flutter doctor` and check that you have installed evertything.

-## Softwar versions used to develop the library
+## Software versions used to develop the library

 ### Flutter
 Flutter 3.7.7